- Why Us

 There's no doubt that the PMA process is crucial, nor is there any misconception regarding its routinely high costs and approval time for releases.
 FDA will be watching most if not all of your moves during the review process and there are unique regulations and practices that change from device to device.
 In short, there’s very little room for error, at any point in the process.

 That’s why if you’re even considering bringing a high-risk, Class III medical device to market in the US, you need a quality management system in place.
-And nowhere will you find a better end-to-end QMS solution than Greenlight Guru’s Medical Device Success Platform.
+And nowhere will you find a better end-to-end quality solution than Greenlight Guru’s QMS software.

 Take the stress of intense regulatory fineprint off your plate with the only QMS software that aligns with the latest FDA and ISO industry best practices built into the platform.